 What is your background in education?

 I grew up and was educated in Berwick upon Tweed and left school at 16 years old to work.
 It was many years later that I embarked on an Access Course at The University of Derby in order to further my education.
 It was on this course that I developed my love of both English Literature and Creative Writing and this led to my degree in English Studies.
 After completing my PGCE, I started teaching at Derby College the full range of English subjects: English Language, Literature, Language and Literature combined and GCSE, progressing from Head of English to Team Manager of English, Languages and Sociology.
-I worked at Truro and Penwith College for three years, teaching A Level English Literature and International Baccalaureate students alongside examining for the Literature specification.
+I worked at Truro and Penwith College for three years, teaching A Level English Literature and International Baccalaureate students alongside examining for the Literature specification, before teaching the subject at Callywith College.

 What inspired you to pursue a career in education?